ashmaroli/jekyll-locale/README.md

     en:
       home-page: Home
-      about me : About Me
+      About Me : About Me
       portfolio: Portfolio
     fr:
       home-page: Accueil
-      about me : À propos
+      About Me : À propos
       portfolio: Portefeuille
     ```
     *(Note the use of heterogeneous format of keys..)*